MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Conclusion

-The package provides capabilities in LAMMPS for incorporating into simulations data-driven models for dynamics and interactions obtained from training with machine learning methods.
-The package supports representations using Neural Networks, Gaussian Process Regression, Kernel Models, and other classes.
-Discussed here is our early prototype implementation of the MLMOD package.
-Please check the MLMOD website for updates and future releases at \url{http://software.atzberger.org/}.
+The package \texttt{MLMOD} provides capabilities in LAMMPS for incorporating into simulations data-driven models for dynamics and interactions obtained from training with machine learning methods.
+We describe here our initial implementation.
+For updates, examples, and additional information please see \url{https://github.com/atzberg/mlmod} and \url{http://atzberger.org/}.